timczerniak/gramadach_na_gaeilge/02_nouns.md

 ### Fifth declension

 **Group 1**: Feminine nouns that end with a slender consonant in the singular.
-The last consonant is broadened and ‘-acha’ added for every case plural e.g.
+The last consonant is broadened and _-acha_ added for every case plural:

 * an riail      na rialacha
 * an cháin      na cánacha
 * an treoir     na treoracha

-**Group 2**: Feminine nouns that are shortened and ‘-(e)acha’ added in every case plural e.g.
+**Group 2**: Feminine nouns that are shortened and _-(e)acha_ added in every case plural:

 * an chathair   na cathracha
 * an eochair    na heochracha